Chapter Six

 Chapter Highlights

-In the late 1980s, a Hungarian émigré to the UK, George Soros, had written a controversial book called The Alchemy of Finance and, with confidence in its underlying theory of global financial markets, took on and ‘broke’ The Bank of England.
+In the late 1980s, George Soros, a Hungarian émigré to the UK, had written a controversial book called The Alchemy of Finance and, with confidence in its underlying theory of global financial markets, took on and ‘broke’ The Bank of England.

-In the early 1990s, the British government was desperately trying to ‘peg’ sterling to the European Exchange Rate Mechanism (ERM), which was dominated by a strong Deutschmark.
+In the early 1990s, the British government desperately tried to ‘peg’ sterling to the European Exchange Rate Mechanism (ERM), which was dominated by a strong Deutschmark.
 For relatively complex reasons, this currency-pegging policy is rarely successful in the medium to long term.
-The main monetary lever to manage the process is manipulation of interest rates by central banks, which, in turn, can wreak havoc on the nasty dynamics between inflation, recession and unemployment.
+The main monetary lever to manage the process is the manipulation of interest rates by central banks, which, in turn, can wreak havoc on the nasty dynamics between inflation, recession and unemployment.

-In a bizarre few hours on September 16th 1992, named Black Wednesday by many commentators, a bullring stand-off ensued between a hapless finance minister raising interest rates by the hour (Norman Lamont) and a calm Soros exploiting the market imperfection this created, cashing in all the while.
+In a bizarre few hours on September 16th 1992, named Black Wednesday by many commentators, a bullring stand-off ensued between a hapless finance minister raising interest rates by the hour (Norman Lamont) and a calm Soros exploiting the market imperfection this intervention created, cashing in all the while.

 The day was chaos writ large, but the British government eventually, and predictably, caved in, and some semblance of economic reality was restored as the currency devalued.